tobega/tailspin-v0/TailspinReference.md

 and ends with the word `provided`.
 The module is identified by the prefix defined to be used for its symbols or derived from the search path in the same way as for [included files](#including-files).

+Each provided module that is not inherited may need its own module provision statement for the modules it needs.
+If no provided modules are needed for a module that is included from a file, the word `stand-alone` is written instead of a module provision.

 Modules can be provided in the following ways (with prefix `myModule` used as example):
 * Inherited with some definitions overridden, e.g. `modified myModule ...definitions... end myModule`
+* Included from a file by a string literal path specification, optionally with a specified prefix, e.g. `myPrefix from 'myfile' stand-alone`.

 NOTE: When providing [the core system module](#the-core-system-module) to another module it is referred to as `core-system/`.